 Energy Management System

 An energy management system (EMS) is a computer-based system that measures your energy consumption and looks for ways to save on your consumption.
 Energy management systems provide guidance on how the energy consumption in a building, an apartment, or your home can be cut down or utilized more efficiently.
+Energy monitoring software or energy management platform are different names of energy management systems.

 Building automation systems are also computer-based, but they are used to automate controls around the building.
 The purpose of this is to take most of the house management off the hands of the owners.
 This is especially useful for energy protocols and allows for better reaction times for fires and incidents like security breaches.